casdoor/casdoor-website/docs/integration/javascript/firebase.md

 authors: [leo220yuyaodog]
 ---

-Firebase supports OIDC as an Identity Provider, you can use Casdoor as an OIDC provider for Firebase web app.
+Firebase supports OIDC; use Casdoor as the OIDC provider for a Firebase web app.

 ## 1. Create a Firebase project